Northernside/MinePlace/README.md

 > [!WARNING]
 > This project has not been maintained for over a year and there are no plans for further development.
-The included code is partly unfinished and unbelievable sh*t, due to my lack of knowledge back in 2022.
+The included code is partly unfinished and unbelievablely bad due to my lack of knowledge back in 2022.

 <br>
   <div align="center">